-The District shall not provide insurance coverage to Charter School under any of the District's self-insured programs or commercial insurance policies.
+No coverage shall be provided to Charter School by the District under any of the District's self-insured programs or commercial insurance policies.
 Charter School shall secure and maintain, at a minimum, insurance as set forth below with insurance companies acceptable to the District [A.M.
 Best A-, VII or better] or the equivalent provided through a California Joint Powers Authority self-insurance program to protect Charter School from claims which may arise from its operations.
-If Charter School has more than one location, each location shall meet the insurance requirements set forth below individually.
+Each Charter School location shall meet the below insurance requirements individually.

-Charter School, and not the District, shall monitor Charter School's vendors, contractors, partners, and/or sponsors for compliance with insurance requirements.
+It shall be Charter School's responsibility, not the District's, to monitor its vendors, contractors, partners, and/or sponsors for compliance with the insurance requirements.

-Charter School will maintain the following insurance policies:
+The following insurance policies are required: